mikadosoftware/devmanual/docs/index.rst

 - software literacy as the driving metaphir for dev
 - town planning as the driving metaphir for ops
 - this means go ernance matters
-- team morale and trust (people leave managers not companies)
+- team morale and we trust (people leave managers not companies)
 - future issues